rfk/withrestart/README.txt

   withrestart:  structured error recovery using named restart functions

-This is a Pythonisation (lispers might rightly say "bastardisation") of the restart-based condition system of Common Lisp.
+This is a Pythonisation (Lispers might rightly say "bastardisation") of the restart-based condition system of Common Lisp.
 It's designed to make error recovery simpler and easier by removing the assumption that unhandled errors must be fatal.